 If you find the Moto G4 at the same price as the Moto G5 or cheaper, there’s a very good argument for buying the older model unless you prefer the design of the new model.
 The screen’s bigger, the processor a little faster and the camera similar in terms of image quality.

 The lingering issue is that any progress here is subjective.
 A more premium look and feel will be welcomed by many and using a smaller but still 1080p screen may appeal to those who found the Moto G4 that bit too big.
-It’s not a better phone than the Moto G4, but it’s still one of the best phones at under £200.
+It’s not a better phone than the Moto G4 and that’s a problem, despite its strengths.

 As much as we complain about the Moto G series treading water, that this is still a great buy is what matters most.